Best Sand Wedge for Bunkers

 C3i Wedge

-You still need to hit behind the ball in the sand but you don't need to open the face with this club.
-If you do, you will have problems.
-It's intended to be used square to the ball in the sand and then taken back and swung with a very loose-wristed chip into the ball, 2 inches behind the ball in the sand.
+You should use the C3i square to the ball in the sand and then take it back and swing with a very loose-wristed chip into the sand 2 inches behind the ball in the sand.
+The ball pops out softly with the C3i wedge.

-Remember to follow through.
-Decelerating and leaving the club head in the sand doesn't work for any bunker shot at all.
 This is an easy to use bunker club and is almost identical in performance to the Smart Sole mentioned above.
 Smart Sole is also available in black and the only reason I would recommend this over the Cleveland is if you want a heavier club.

 Pros